 Delicate, floral, sweet, and reminiscent of a Lowland malt with its Creamsicle nose.
 Flavors of papaya, bright citrus, and green tea are nicely balanced with the perfect touch of smoke on the pleasingly oily palate, while the long finish smacks of baked apples, cocoa, and minerality.
-Wonderfully balanced and moreish, this is a happy marriage of Virginia single malt whiskey finished in a cask that previously held Wee Heavy style beer and Scotch whisky.
+Wonderfully balanced and moreish, this is a happy marriage of Scotch whisky and Virginia single malt whiskey finished in a cask that previously held Wee Heavy style beer.
 (1,500 bottles)

 In 2009, brewers Bob Baxter and Alan Hansen added a stillhouse to their Whitehorse-based Yukon Brewing Company.
 This 7 year old, their seventh whisky, was distilled from Scottish peated malt, creating a smoky, malty, scotch-like nose.
 Ripe apples, apricots, and other sweet fruits subdue the smoke until the first sip, when it bursts to the fore with a sweet, ashy presence.
 Smoke and pleasing hot pepper dominate a long finish.
 (Canada only) $100 CAD

 An aroma you can really chew on, this comes at you big and bold, its dried cherry, fig, and caramel flavors woven with pipe tobacco, licorice, and saddle leather.
 The jolt of sweetness and spice on the palate pour on and on.
 Water helps to temper the heat and release even more flavors, with currant, chocolate, and drying oak on the finish.
 Sourced Indiana bourbon finished in oloroso sherry, Pedro Ximenez, and Cognac casks.